-Site Clearance (Land Development or Redevelopment)
+(i) Site Clearance (Land Development or Redevelopment)

-Post-Development Erosion and Sedimentation
+(ii) Post-Development Erosion and Sedimentation

-Source Unknown (if cause of impairment is Sedimentation/Siltation)
+(iii) Source Unknown (if cause of impairment is Sedimentation/Siltation)

 (B) Such stormwater discharge is authorized if the permittee complies with the requirements of Section 5(b)(3) of this permit and receives a written affirmative determination from the commissioner that the discharge meets the requirements of that section.
 In such case, the permittee must keep a copy of the written determination onsite with the Plan.
 If the permittee does not receive such affirmative determination, the construction activity is not authorized by this general permit and must obtain an individual permit.